 Here are the 6 things you should know about using acupuncture to quit smoking.

 1. Acupuncture is very effective to help stop smoking.
+Some even consider it an untapped resource.
 Acupuncture has been used to help combat addiction and curb cigarette cravings for a long time.
 Many people have had success and now research is supporting these claims.
 In a recent study, “Alternative Smoking Cessation Aids: A Meta-analysis of Randomized Controlled Trials,” researchers gathered data from 14 different studies to see which alternative techniques helped patients stop smoking.
 The acupuncture studies examined 823 different patients.
 The researchers concluded that both acupuncture and hypnotherapy may help patients quit smoking.
 The scientific world is far from definitively recommending acupuncture for smoking cessation, but more and more research shows that it does help many people.
 Acupuncture helps with smoking addiction in many ways.
 It stops jitters, curbs cravings, lessens irritability and restlessness, increases relaxation and helps detoxify the body.
 It can also restore balance in your constitution and jumpstart the healing process.

 2. There is a “stop smoking” acupuncture point.
 There is a point is called “Tim Mee,” which is used specifically to stop smoking.
 It’s located one finger’s width above your wrist crease, on the inside of your arm.
 It is used solely to help people stop smoking and it does this by altering the way cigarettes taste.
 Will this point be enough?
 Of course not.
 Smoking is a complicated addiction.
 Tim Mee is a powerful acupuncture point, but it must be used in conjunction with other points to combat cravings, rebalance your body and heal.